pawansinghfromindia/AI/AI_ML/Week01.md

 A single sentence can have multiple valid interpretations, making it one of the hardest problems in AI.

 > "Fast-tracking the AI course" and "Fast-tracking the course of AI"

+As we human we got so much confused by just channging order of one word, imagine how much machine would get confused bcuz they don't even know words they just understand numbers.

+So, started working with languages bcuz we understand how hard it is to work for machines.
+The field is knows as **[NLP](https://www.ibm.com/think/topics/natural-language-processing)**.

+**NLP = Natural Language Processing** <br/>
+How intelligence work in Languages? <br/>
+Basically It starts from How computers were, how languages were, first statistical model, anogram models. <br/>
+We go throughly through 4 different aspects for it like How it ended up Transformer. <br/>

 </details>